avkonst/hookstate/README.md

 The above will rerender only when the result of the aggregation is changed.
 This allows to achieve advanced optimizations for rendering of various aggregated views.

 The second argument of the `transform` callback is defined and equals to the result of the last transform call, when the `transform` is called by Hookstate to check if the component should rerender.
-If the core `Prerender` plugin is enabled and the result of the transform is the same as the last result, Hooks state will skip rerendering of the component.
-This is used by `EqualsPrerender` [plugin](#plugins), which works with complex data structures the same way as we optimized using primitive result number.
+If the core `Prerender` plugin is enabled and the result of the transform is the same as the last result, Hookstate will skip rerendering the component.
+This is used by `EqualsPrerender` [plugin](#plugins), which works with complex data structures the same way as we optimized rerendering of the primitive result number.

 ## Plugins